 When you receive a job offer, you are likely to feel elated and probably a little anxious.
 Consequently, you may be tempted to rush into accepting the offer immediately.
 Try to evaluate all aspects of the job offer and think objectively about your choices before responding to an offer.

 There is no standard amount of time that an organization is legally required to give you to make a decision.
-The UW CSE department details the expectations and timelines that employers must follow in our Recruiting Policy for Employers, and we ask that all Affiliate companies abide by it when recruiting our students through on-campus and departmental channels (which includes participation in career fairs, tech talks, on-campus interviews, etc.).
-An employer's failure to do so could result in sanctions against employers in their access to departmental recruiting activities; therefore, it is in their best interest to adhere to the policy.
+The Allen School details the expectations and timelines that employers must follow in our Recruiting Policy for Employers, and we ask that all Affiliate companies abide by it when recruiting our students through on-campus and school channels (which includes participation in career fairs, tech talks, on-campus interviews, etc.).
+An employer's failure to do so could result in sanctions against employers in their access to school recruiting activities; therefore, it is in their best interest to adhere to the policy.

 Delaying a Response

 You may find that you need more time than an employer initially extends to make a decision on a job offer, especially if you have other employment opportunities pending.
 There are appropriate ways to approach this matter that minimize any negative impact on the employer, your reputation, UW CSE or other students who might be interested in pursuing an opportunity with this employer.
-Please consult with an advisor in the UW Career Center or the CSE department on ways to address this situation.
+Please consult with an adviser in the UW Career Center or the Allen School on ways to address this situation.

 Accepting an Offer

 Once you have accepted a job offer, it is important to terminate all other job search activity.
 Failure to do so could deprive another student of those opportunities.
 Notify all other employers that you are no longer available for employment and cancel any interviews (on-campus or off) you have pending.